hyperspy/hyperspy-bundle/docs/usage.rst

 Start Menu (Windows only)
 -------------------------

-Start menu shortcuts are created when the corresponding option have been selected during :ref:`installation <install_windows-label>`.
-The shortcuts are provided by the conda packages and if further conda packages are installed and contain shortcuts, it will appear in this menu.
+Start menu shortcuts are created when the corresponding option has been selected during :ref:`installation <install_windows-label>`.
+The shortcuts are provided by the conda packages and if further conda packages are installed and contain shortcuts, they will appear in this menu.
-The HyperSpy-bundle Prompt is a command line prompt with the base conda environment activated and is useful to run conda/mamba, python script or program from the command line.
+The HyperSpy-bundle Prompt is a command line prompt with the base conda environment activated and is useful to run conda/mamba, python scripts or programs from the command line.

 .. figure:: _static/windows_start_menu.png